gkscloud/jhpa002/src/pages/index.md

   ridiculus mus.
 Aenean eu leo quam.
 Pellentesque ornare sem lacinia quam venenatis vestibulum.
 Sed posuere consectetur est at lobortis.
 Cras mattis consectetur purus sit amet fermentum.
-heading: Welcome!
+heading: Welcome to Port Auto!
 description: >-
   Choose your car and let us handle the rest.

   All you need to do is get in touch with us with your choice of car and we will buy the car for you, deal with all the administrative duties, handle your car with care and carefully ship it to your nearest port.
 offerings:
   blurbs:
     - image: /icons/car.png